-Medicare is a federal health insurance program that provides benefits to U.S. citizens and permanent legal residents (of at least five continuous years) aged 65 and older, or who have a qualifying disability or illness.
-It is made up of four distinct parts, Part A, Part B, Part C, and Part D. Learn more about the parts of Medicare.
+Medicare is a federal health insurance program made up of four distinct parts, Part A, Part B, Part C, and Part D.

 Original Medicare is health coverage offered through the federal government, while Medicare Advantage plans are offered through private companies like Bright HealthCare.
 Another key difference is Original Medicare does not include an out-of-pocket maximum limit per year or provide coverage for prescription drugs, extra dental, vision or hearing care.

 The Extra Help program provides assistance paying for your premium and prescription drugs.
 Depending on your financial situation and selected plan, you could pay as little as $0 for your monthly premium.
 Get more details on financial assistance for Medicare.

 Drug coverage is an option for everyone with Medicare eligibility.
 It’s considered an additional benefit and not required.
 You are able to enroll in a prescription drug plan separately or as part of a Medicare Advantage plan.
 If you have prescriptions, drug coverage is likely a valuable addition for your plan.
 You can use our online tool to estimate your drug costs.

 You have a 7-month window to sign up.
 The best time to sign up is as soon as you’re eligible.
 If you do not sign up within your window, you will pay more for coverage.

 - AEP (October 15th to December 7th every year)

 - The Annual Enrollment Period (AEP) runs October 15th to December 7th.
 This is the period in which you can change plans or enroll in Medicare Advantage for the first time.
 If you decide to make a change, the new plan will become effective on January 1st of the upcoming year.